-We here at Havasu Regional Medical Center are fully equipped and ready to handle any emergency you or your family member might experience - whether it's as minor as a fractured wrist or as life-threatening as a heart attack, we are here to take care of you.
+Havasu Regional Medical Center is fully equipped and ready to handle any emergency you or your family member might experience - whether it's as minor as a fractured wrist or as life-threatening as a heart attack, we are here to take care of you.

-To help expedite your care in the Emergency Room, we recommend you bring the following items:
+To help expedite your care in the Emergency Department, we recommend you bring the following items:

 - Bring the medication bottles for every medication you take.
 This includes over the counter medications, herbal remedies, creams used for skin irriation, nasal spray, etc.